thomd/stylegan2-toonification/README.md

 ## 2. Finetuning FFHQ Model

-The repository `stylegan2-ada-pytorch` allows us to finetune the trained FFHQ model.
+The repository `stylegan2-ada-pytorch` allows us to finetune the pre-trained **FFHQ model**.

 This model was created using [StyleGAN2](https://github.com/NVlabs/stylegan2), which is an improved **generative adversarial network** (GAN) published by Nvidia 2020.

 StyleGAN2-ADA is a further improved GAN which leverages **adaptive discriminator augmentation** (ADA) to prevent overfitting due to a small dataset.

 StyleGAN2 requires a GPU which is for example available using [Google Colab](https://colab.research.google.com):